GluuFederation/flex/docs/admin/admin-ui/introduction.md

 ## Gluu Flex License

 After installation, the Admin UI can be accessed at `https://hostname/admin` (the hostname is provided during setup).
 Access to this web interface is granted only after issuing a Software Statement Assertion (SSA) and subscribing to the Admin UI license from [Agama Lab](https://cloud.gluu.org/agama-lab).
-We need to provide SSA which is used by Admin UI to register an OIDC client to access license APIs.
+The SSA issued from the Agama Lab is used by Admin UI to register an OIDC client to access license APIs.
 Follow this [guide](../../install/flex/prerequisites.md) for detailed steps.

 ![Upload SSA](../../assets/admin-ui/upload-license.png)